uvarovserge/larahex/README.md

 * Adds `User::this()` as an alias for `Auth::user()`
 * Performs `npm install` at the end

-Take a look at [larahex.sh](larahex.sh) to see full functionality
+Take a look at [larahex](larahex) to see full functionality

 ## Usage

-Usage: `./larahex.sh your_project_name`.
+Usage: `./larahex your_project_name`.
 In your current directory a folder with this name will be created, which will contain the project code.